'Why have you decided to apply to us?' Plan well ahead to give investment banks the answer they want

 - Its main divisions, and which ones it regards as its key strengths

 - What the job and division you are applying for involve

 - If relevant, the types of clients and products and the size of deals you could be working with

 - Recent deals, news and events

 - Current strategy and future direction.

 TARGETjobs employer hubs will help you with this research.

 Find one or two nuggets that particularly appeal to you or that tie in with previous interests or experiences.
 If you are particularly attracted to the organisation’s ownership structure or attitude towards risk, for example, this is relevant to mention and shows you have done your research.

 Or perhaps you have completed work experience with the types of clients you would be working with, or studied a relevant financial product in detail as part of your degree.

 Finally, don’t forget to convince recruiters that you’ll be in it for more than the money.
-This does tend to be students’ main motivation for entering this career (as shown by the TARGETjobs Investment Banking and Investment Student Survey), but recruiters don’t want to hear that this is your main driver.
+This does tend to be students’ main motivation for entering this career, but recruiters don’t want to hear that this is your main driver.